Rajballabh Sen: Social initiatives

 Rajballabh Sen is noted for having attempted to promote and normalize the practice of widow remarriage in Bengal.
 In 1757, when his daughter became widowed at a young age, he decided to consult pandits from southern and eastern India, who granted that widow remarriage was consistent with Hindu philosophy.
-However, when Sen tried to convince Krishnachandra Roy, the orthodox raja of Nadia at the time who was influential for Hindu religious practices, and his priests, that the prohibition on widow remarriage be overturned, Roy fervently opposed him.
+However, when Sen tried to convince Krishnachandra Roy, the orthodox Raja of Nadia at the time who was influential for Hindu religious practices, and his priests, that the prohibition on widow remarriage be overturned, Roy fervently opposed him.
 With his opposition, Sen failed to achieve the change he sought.
 Nevertheless, his vision did not go in vain, as Hindu widow remarriage would go on to be legalized about a century after his death.

 Sen is also remembered for working towards the welfare of his community, the Baidyas.
 The particular section of the community that he hailed from, the Bangaja Baidyas, had long lost their right to wear the sacred thread, unlike the Rarhi Baidyas.
 Therefore, he invited Brahmins from Benaras, Kannauj, Nabadwip and other regions with expertise in Nyaya Shastra to reinstitute the right of the Bangaja Baidyas to wear the sacred thread.
 All of them adjudicated in his favour, with ceremonial costs running to five lakhs.

 Conflict with Siraj-ud-Daulah and death

 Rajballabh Sen is perhaps most notorious for his association with Mir Jafar, Ghaseti Begum, and the British East India Company.
-He supported Ghaseti Begum and Mir Jafar in their power struggle against the then Nawab of Bengal, Siraj-ud-Daulah.
-Siraj, who fervidly detested the British, grew suspicious of Sen, then diwan of Dhaka, and believed he had embezzled a large sum of money.
+He supported Ghaseti Begum in her power struggle to enthrone Shaukat Jang, the son of Ghaseti's second sister Maimuna Begum.
+Siraj grew suspicious of Sen, then diwan of Dhaka, and believed that Shaukat Jang was the illegitimate son of Maimuna and Sen. He also believed Sen had embezzled a large sum of money.
 Displeased, Siraj sent his troops to Rajnagar in hopes of arresting members of his family and seizing his questionably accumulated property.
-However, by then, Krishna Das, Sen's son, had already escaped to Calcutta with his wealth, and gained the asylum of its governor, Roger Drake.
+However, by then, Krishnadas, Sen's son, had already escaped to Calcutta with his wealth, and gained the asylum of its governor, Roger Drake.

 After the British ultimately emerged victorious in the Battle of Plassey in 1757, Sen grew closer to them and started conspiring with them.
 Sen's partnership with the British, however, was short-lived.
 In July 1763, Mir Qasim, who had succeeded Mir Jafar as the Nawab of Bengal, suspected him of treachery; at his orders, Sen and his eldest son (Note: Whether Sen's eldest son was executed alongside him is disputed.) were executed by drowning.